 Chippokes features many rare artifacts.
 One of the oldest is an oxen-drawn plow called a rooter or bull tongue plow.
 Another of the more valuable artifacts you'll find at the museum is the pre-Civil War wooden-tooth cultivator.
 There are about 600 items on display.
 Nearly all were donated.

 There's also an old sawmill nearby.
 It was restored and permanently installed as part of the museum's displays in 1993.
-The mill is operated on special occasions, such as the Pork, Peanut and Pine Festival, featuring the Steam and Gas Show.
+The mill is operated on special occasions, such as the Steam and Gas Engine Show.
 The museum and the sawmill connect by an 1800-foot forestry interpretive trail that offers a spectacular view of one of the plantation's ravines.
 Victor Stewart, the previous owner of Chippokes Plantation, bought the unique, portable sawmill in the 1930s.

 Chippokes Farm & Forestry Museum